akeneo/pim-helpcenter/content/md/assets/create-and-display-assets.md

 To empty a filter, you can click on the eraser.

-Now that you are familiar with the asset library, let's focus on their display.

 # Display media

+Now that you are familiar with the asset library, you can now open an asset to have a large display of your media and to enrich the asset attributes.

 ## Display media in a media file attribute